Zulko/bricks_and_scissors/content/posts/dnaweaver.md

 - _"The assembly method works badly when assembly more than 10 parts"_: if the shortest path has more than 10 edges, add a constant penalty weight to each edge, and compute the new shortest path, which should have less edges.
 Increase the penalty if necessary.

-- _"Golden Gate assembly overhangs should all be inter-compatible"_ (read <a target='_blank' href='https://zulko.github.io/bricks_and_scissors/posts/overhangs/'>this other article on that subject</a>): If the assembly strabtegy correspondings to the shortest path has DNA fragments with imcompatible overhangs, use a backtracking algorithm (Yen 1971, as [implemented in Networkx](https://networkx.org/documentation/networkx-1.10/reference/generated/networkx.algorithms.simple_paths.shortest_simple_paths.html#id2)) to iterate through the 2nd-shortest-path, 3rd, 4th, etc. until one assembly has compatible overhangs.
+- _"Golden Gate assembly overhangs should all be inter-compatible"_ (read <a target='_blank' href='https://zulko.github.io/bricks_and_scissors/posts/overhangs/'>this other article on that subject</a>): If the assembly strabtegy correspondings to the shortest path has DNA fragments with imcompatible overhangs, use a backtracking algorithm (Yen 1971, as <a target='_blank' href='https://networkx.org/documentation/networkx-1.10/reference/generated/networkx.algorithms.simple_paths.shortest_simple_paths.html#id2'>implemented in Networkx</a> to iterate through the 2nd-shortest-path, 3rd, 4th, etc. until one assembly has compatible overhangs.

-- _"Oligo assembly only works with an even number of fragments"_ -- I actually don't have an elegant solution for this one, but [here is a stackoverflow suggestion](https://stackoverflow.com/questions/32722448/shortest-path-with-even-number-of-edges) for finding even-edged shortest path via an heavy transformation of the graph.
+- _"Oligo assembly only works with an even number of fragments"_ -- I actually don't have an elegant solution for this one, but <a href='https://stackoverflow.com/questions/32722448/shortest-path-with-even-number-of-edges' target='_blank'>here is a stackoverflow suggestion</a> for finding even-edged shortest path via an heavy transformation of the graph.

 ### Harder, faster, ~~stronger~~: the A-star algorithm